ashwin-9/todo/README.md

 # todo
-A simple todo list using html css and js
+A simple todo list using html css and js9j (jquery)